After many fond visits, we’ve compiled this list of 11 Great things to do in Denmark with kids!

 While not as well-known as Margaret River Denmark has been a major wine producing area of Western Australia for over 30 years and has some excellent wineries to enjoy!
 We love the Scotsdale Scenic drive which loops you around at the back of Denmark with beautiful farm scenery, local produce, galleries and of course wineries to explore.

-But… if you are visiting Denmark with kids, Boston Brewery (and Willoughby Park Winery) is a winner on all fronts; great brews, large meals, and a fun kids playground.
+However, if you are visiting Denmark with kids, Boston Brewery (and Willoughby Park Winery) is a winner on all fronts; great brews, large meals, and a fun kids playground.
 Frequently over the weekend in summer there are bands playing and the kids playground is conveniently located right next to vines and a chilled out table area.

 Denmark has not one but TWO great places to eat ice-cream!
 And what a better way to finish a summer’s day after the beach at William Bay?
 (Both are easily accessible too, from the William bay Beaches

-Bartholomew’s Meadery has been in Denmark before it was a popular destination, and their product is uniquely Denmark… their hives are kept in the most pristine forests and natural bush land of the south west, providing unique flavours.
+Bartholomew’s Meadery has been in Denmark before it was a popular destination, and their product is uniquely Denmark… their hives are kept in the most pristine forests and natural bush land of the south west, providing unique flavors.
 Better still, adhere to organic guidelines.
 Our kids LOVE the glass beehive where you can spot the queen and of course we all love the Ice-cream and get a pot of honey to take home.

 Just down the road from the Meadery, The Giant Cone has seriously big (and quite expensive) ice cream cones that mix fresh fruits and ice-cream and almost suffice for a whole meal.
 Located in the Denmark Toffee Factory, Elephant Rocks Cidery, and the “A bit on the side” gourmet sources and preserves there is plenty to keep you entertained.
 Not to mention a fun cubbyhouse and Denmark Soccer Mini Golf.